 Wineries are only allowed to claim their wine was produced in an AVA if the following conditions are met:

-- 85% of grapes used to produce the wine were grown there
+- 85% of the grapes used to produce it were grown there

 - The wine is registered with the TTB